Publicis Groupe: Combined General Shareholders' Meeting

-Paris, May 29, 2019 - Publicis Groupe S.A.'s [Euronext Paris: FR0000130577, CAC40] Combined General Shareholders' Meeting took place today, chaired by Maurice Lévy, Chair of the Supervisory Board.
+Publicis Groupe S.A.'s (Paris:PUB) [Euronext Paris: FR0000130577, CAC40] Combined General Shareholders' Meeting took place today, chaired by Maurice Lévy, Chair of the Supervisory Board.
 Shareholders attendance was high, with over 70% of share capital present or represented.

 Highlights of the year 2018 and the Groupe's strategy were presented by Arthur Sadoun, Chair of the Management Board.
 All of the resolutions submitted to the shareholders' vote were adopted.
 The Shareholders' Meeting declared a dividend of €2.12 per share up 6.0% year-on-year, with shareholders being granted the option to receive payment of the dividend either in cash or in new shares.
 The option for payment of the dividend in shares must be exercised between June 27 and July 17, 2019 inclusive.
 The issue price of shares distributed as dividends was set at 46.39 euros per share, compared to today's stock price of 49.00 euros.
 The ex-dividend date was set at June 25, 2019.
 Payment of the dividend in cash and delivery of new shares will be made on July 23, 2019.